-- Minimum of five years of full-time professional experience beyond the attainment of a first university/undergraduate degree prior to August 2019
+- Minimum of five years of full-time professional experience prior to August 2021 (beyond the attainment of a first university/undergraduate degree)

 - Demonstrated leadership ability – Candidates should have achieved positions of significant responsibility at the national, regional or local level and show clear promise to assume greater future leadership roles